Gayathri-Guduru/nxf-pbassembly/README.md

 ## Pipeline Workflow

-The pipeline is composed of multiple processing steps, each handled by a separate Nextflow (.nf) module.
+The pipeline is composed of multiple processing steps, each handled by a separate Nextflow (.nf) module present in the ```processes``` folder.
 The workflow typically proceeds in the following order:

 - fastqc – Performs quality control on raw sequencing reads.
 - longqc – Additional QC tailored for long-read sequencing data.